MicrosoftDocs/VBA-Docs/api/Access.Application.CurrentDb.md

 ## Remarks

 > [!NOTE]
-> In Microsoft Access the **CurrentDb** method establishes a hidden reference to the Microsoft Office 12.0 Access Conectivity Engine object library in a Microsoft Access database.
+> In Microsoft Access the **CurrentDb** method establishes a hidden reference to the Microsoft Office 12.0 Access Connectivity Engine object library in a Microsoft Access database.

 To manipulate the structure of your database and its data from Visual Basic, you must use Data Access Objects (DAO).
 The **CurrentDb** method provides a way to access the current database from Visual Basic code without having to know the name of the database.
 After you have a variable that points to the current database, you can also access and manipulate other objects and collections in the DAO hierarchy.